NeuropsyOL/SENDA/README.md

 ## Acknowledgments

 [liblsl Library](https://github.com/sccn/labstreaminglayer/tree/master/LSL): I used this library to develop this application.
+[Google Mediapipe](https://developers.google.com/mediapipe): The audio classifier uses portions of the Google MediaPipe example code released under the Apache v2.0 license.
 ## Cite As:
-You can cite this work in your research using text below:

-    Ali Ayub Khan.
-(2018, October 24).
-AliAyub007/SENDA: New features added (Version 1.0.1).
-Zenodo. http://doi.org/10.5281/zenodo.1469957